Organic Gardening by the Moon Phases

 Pruning: Perform during air signs like Gemini or Libra for better airflow and reduced disease.
 Do this in the waning moon for slow regrowth and controlled shaping.

 Air Layering: During the waning moon, water signs like Scorpio, for enhanced rooting.
-Water signs promote moisture retention, helping the layer form roots quicker.
+Water signs promote moisture retention, helping the layer form roots quickly.
 During the waning phase, when sap flow begins to slow as gravity slowly reverses, excessive sap flow can hinder root formation or cause rot.
 Moderate sap flow during the full moon allows wounded branches to focus on root development, without being overwhelmed.
-When sap flow is now descending, this is a good time for root development as the sap is now drawn down.
+When sap flow is now descending, this is an excellent time for root development as the sap is gradually pulled downwards.

 Grafting: Best during the waxing moon in an earth sign like Taurus.
 The grounding energy and increasing moonlight favor strong bonding and integration, as sap flow rises.
 This is ideal during this time as gravity is now pulling upward, which helps the scion and rootstock fuse and heal. especially the days leading up to the full moon.